syncfusion-content/winui-docs/winui/TreeGrid/Export-To-Excel.md

 ## Styling cells based on CellType in Excel

-Customize the cell styles based on the `CellType` by using the `GridExportHandler`.
+Customize the cell styles based on the `CellType` by using the `GridExportHandler.`

 {% tabs %}
 {% highlight c# %}